- Holland & Knight has one of the largest and most geographically diverse international maritime law practices in the United States.

 - As former and retired officers in the U.S. Navy, U.S. Merchant Marine and U.S. Coast Guard and leaders in national and local maritime organizations, our attorneys are deeply committed to the maritime profession.

 Holland & Knight is consistently recognized as a leading law firm in maritime law by national and international publications.
 Our Maritime Team is featured in Chambers and Partners Global and USA editions (shipping litigation and finance practices), Euromoney's Guide to the World's Leading Shipping Lawyers, The International Who's Who of Shipping & Maritime Lawyers and Super Lawyers (transportation).
 Holland & Knight was named the 2022 "Law Firm of the Year" in Admiralty & Maritime Law by U.S. News – Best Lawyers®.
 The firm also won the honor in 2014, 2016, 2018 and 2020.
+In addition, Law360 named our Transportation practice as 2022 "Practice Group of the Year."

 After combining with Haight, Gardner, Poor & Havens in 1997 to amass more than 150 years of maritime experience, Holland & Knight is one of the few "shipbuilder to shipbreaker" maritime law practices in the United States.
 This comprehensive and in-depth experience ensures an informed and precise response to any maritime matter.